netrisai/docs/sandbox/Sandbox9/onprem-k8s.rst

   $ kubectl get po,svc

-As you can see, the service type is ‘ClusterIP’:
+As you can see, the service type is "ClusterIP":

 .. code-block:: shell-session